Head Coach Donna Ricks

 Office: Recreation Center 232

-As a student-athlete, Ricks was a cross country and track and field standout and All-American performer at MSU-Mankato.
-In honor of her accomplishments, Ricks' alma mater inducted her into its Hall of Fame and named her the fifth-greatest female athlete to attend the school in the past century.
+Ricks came to Northfield after six years as head cross country and track and field coach at Minnesota State University, Mankato, where she earned a B.S. degree and an M.A. degree in athletic administration.
+As a student there, Ricks was a cross country and track and field standout and All-American performer.
+In honor of her accomplishments, Ricks' alma mater inducted her into its Hall of Fame in 1998 and named her the fifth-greatest female athlete to attend the school in the past century.

-Assistant Coach Laura Roach '10
+Interim Head Coach Laura (Roach) Albares '10

-Roach was a captain and four-year letter winner for the Knights in cross country, indoor track and field, and outdoor track and field.
+Albares was a captain and four-year letter winner for the Knights in cross country, indoor track and field, and outdoor track and field.
 In cross country, she helped the Knights capture the 2009 Minnesota Intercollegiate Athletic Conference (MIAC) crown and earned a trio of All-MIAC honors.
 She also ran three times at the NCAA Championships, improving her placement each instance and culminating with an All-American performance in 2009.
 On the track, she earned all-conference distinction four times and added All-MIAC honorable mention in eight additional events.
-Roach graduated with a major in biology and earned a Masters in Exercise Physiology from the University of Minnesota.
+Albares graduated with a major in Biology and earned a Masters in Exercise Physiology from the University of Minnesota.